 For business terms in particular, natural language processing is employed to detect and highlight words or phrases that may represent additional, as yet undefined business terms.
-This is seen in Figure 2, along with several DeepGuidance suggestions.
-In turn, these terms can be referenced within business rules, which are written in natural language using business terminology.
+These terms can be referenced within business rules, which are written in natural language using business terminology.
 A given rule will also contain its written implications (in other words, its business meaning) as metadata, as well as an enforcement profile that shows where and how it is being enforced (for example, a data quality rule might link to its entry in your data quality solution).
-Policies operate in much the same way as rules, but as you might expect are much higher level.
-More importantly, terms, rules, and policies often act as connective tissue between your technical and data assets and your business goals and strategies, enabling you to understand precisely how the former relate to the latter.

 Fig 2 - Applying data quality to improve business outcomes

 As far as data quality is concerned Syniti’s view is that unless data quality is combined with business impact it is “just providing metrics for IT”.
 There is more than a grain of truth in this.
 For example, consider the screenshot in Figure 2, which shows account payable leakage for major customers, vendor payment terms that are non-standard (corporate rules state 90 days) and where payment terms have been overwritten manually.
 There are many other such use cases.
 For example, unrealised discounts or rebates due to supplier duplication.